-COC may deny a family permission to move either within or outside COC's jurisdiction if COC does not have sufficient funding for continued assistance [24 CFR 982.35(e)(1)].
+The PHA may deny a family permission to move either within or outside the PHA's jurisdiction if the PHA does not have sufficient funding for continued assistance [24 CFR 982.354(e)(1)].
 However, Notice PIH 2016-09 significantly restricts the ability of PHAs to deny permission to move due to insufficient funding and places further requirements on PHAs regarding moves denied due to lack of funding.
 The requirements found in this notice are mandatory.

-COC will deny a family permission to move on grounds that COC does not have sufficient funding for continued assistance if (a) the move is initiated by the family, not the owner or COC; (b) COC can demonstrate that the move will, in fact, result in higher subsidy costs; and (c) COC can demonstrate, in accordance with the policies in Part VIII of Chapter 16, that it does not have sufficient funding in its annual budget to accommodate the higher subsidy costs; and (d) for portability moves, the receiving PHA is not absorbing the voucher.
+COC The PHA will deny a family permission to move on grounds that COC the PHA does not have sufficient funding for continued assistance if (a) the move is initiated by the family, not the owner or the PHA; (b) COC the PHA can demonstrate that the move will, in fact, result in higher subsidy costs (c) COC the PHA can demonstrate, in accordance with the policies in Part VIII of Chapter 16, that it does not have sufficient funding in its annual budget to accommodate the higher subsidy costs; and (d) for portability moves, the receiving PHA is not absorbing the voucher.

-If COC does not have sufficient funding for continued assistance, but the family must move from their unit (e.g., the unit failed HQS), the family may move to a higher cost unit if the move is within COC's jurisdiction.
-COC, however, will not allow the family to move under portability in this situation if the family wishes to move to a higher cost area.
+If COCthe PHA does not have sufficient funding for continued assistance, but the family must move from their unit (e.g., the unit failed HQS), the family may move to a higher cost unit if the move is within the COC-PHA's jurisdiction.
+COCThe PHA, however, will not allow the family to move under portability in this situation if the family wishes to move to a higher cost area.

-For both moves within COC's jurisdiction and outside portability, COC will not deny a move due to insufficient funding if COC previously approved the move and subsequently experienced a funding shortfall if the family cannot remain in their current unit.
-COC will rescind the voucher in this situation if the family will be allowed to remain in their current unit.
+For both moves within the COCPHA's jurisdiction and outside under portability, COCthe PHA will not deny a move due to insufficient funding if COCthe PHA previously approved the move and subsequently experienced a funding shortfall if the family cannot remain in their current unit.
+COCThe PHA will rescind the voucher in this situation if the family will be allowed to remain in their current unit.

-COC will create a list of families whose moves have been denied due to insufficient funding.
-COC will keep the family's request open indefinitely, and when funds become available, the families on this list will take precedence over families on the waiting list.
-COC will use the same procedures for notifying families with open requests to move when funds become available as it uses for notifying families on the waiting list (see section 4-III.D).
+COCThe PHA will create a list of families whose moves have been denied due to insufficient funding.
+COCThe PHA will keep the family's request open indefinitely, and when funds become available, the families on this list will take precedence over families on the waiting list.
+COCThe PHA will use the same procedures for notifying families with open requests to move when funds become available as it uses for notifying families on the waiting list (see section 4-III.D).

-COC will inform the family of its policy regarding moves denied due to insufficient funding in a letter to the family at the time the move is denied.
+COCThe PHA will inform the family of its policy regarding moves denied due to insufficient funding in writing a letter to the family at the time the move is denied.